 Lighting designers typically have a bachelor's or master's degree, and use computer lighting software and lighting instruments to create the desired look for a production.
-The average salary for set and exhibit designers is \$61,020, and the projected growth for set and exhibit designers is 5 percent.
+Median annual salary of set and exhibit designers, which includes lighting designers, is \$58,180.
+Projected job growth for set and exhibit designers from 2020-2030 is at 9 percent.